 The Land Transport Amendment Act 2017 was passed by Parliament on 3 August 2017, and from 1 October 2017 Approved Taxi Organisations (ATOs) ceased to exist.

 Passenger service responsibilities include ensuring that drivers are licensed, are fit to drive, and follow traffic laws and any local bylaws.

 What a passenger service vehicle is and what requirements there are to operate one.

 In some situations volunteer drivers are exempt from having a P endorsement, and organisations may be exempt from having a passenger service licence.

 The Land Transport Amendment Act 2017 was passed by Parliament on 3 August 2017, and from 1 October 2017 private hire services need to meet similar requirements to all other small passenger services.

 What does the term 'hire or reward' mean?

-A guide to what you can expect when using a passenger service, some tips for using taxis, and details on how to make a complaint.
+A guide to what you can expect when using a passenger service, and details on how to make a complaint.